 You may not know the specific form of therapy or counseling that will be best suited to help with your recovery, but knowing and understanding the options can help make the right choice.
 Most inpatient rehab centers will offer group and/or individual counseling sessions (which is best for your addiction recovery will often be decided after an assessment) as well as family therapy or a range of holistic options, such as art, music, yoga, or equine therapy.
 Others will use research-backed types of therapy like motivational interviewing, contingency management, or Cognitive Behavioral Therapy.

 What kind of aftercare do they offer?

 Inpatient addiction treatment programs usually only lasts one to three months, although there are some exceptions.
 People who receive treatment for at least six months or longer have a better chance of getting and staying clean and sober.
 Because of this, most inpatient rehab facilities have dedicated staff to help patients find an aftercare program.
-Some rehab facilities will offer these outpatient programs on-site, while others will direct you to other options in the community, such as 12 step programs and other support groups.
+Some rehab facilities will offer these outpatient programs on-site, while others will direct you to other options in the community, such as 12 step programs and other support groups, or access to sober living homes.
 Aftercare is essential to help build a strong foundation for your recovery and continued sober living.